Owenjeong/owenjeong.github.io/_pages/about.md

 ## 💼 Experiences

-✔️ Utilized advanced financial modeling techniques in Excel, Python and SQL to predict future revenues, costs, and cash flows.
+✔️ Built financial models in Excel, Python, and SQL to forecast revenues, costs, and cash flows.

-✔️ Contributed to buy-side acquisition suggestions after evaluating companies considered for purchase.
+✔️ Evaluated acquisition targets and put together buy-side recommendations.

-✔️ Conducted comprehensive research and analysis on company and industry financial and operating information, informing entities' investment strategies and decisions.
+✔️ Dug into company and industry financials to help shape investment strategies and decisions.

-✔️ Created statistical exhibits and conducted financial performance trend analysis for client presentations
+✔️ Put together statistical exhibits and financial trend analyses for client presentations.

-✔️ Integrated information from multiple sources to enable more efficient processes, enhanced analysis, and streamlined reporting.
+✔️ Pulled data from multiple sources to streamline reporting and improve analysis workflows.

-✔️ Delivered financial modeling to support strategic recommendations to clients increasing in overall profitability.
+✔️ Delivered financial models that supported strategic recommendations and helped clients grow profitability.

-✔️ Developed proficiency in using all required systems and models, including Excel, Python, SQL.
+✔️ Picked up strong skills in Excel, Python, and SQL across a range of projects.

-✔️ Led a data visualization team to create comprehensive presentation materials using Tableau, Power BI, improving the understanding of complex financial data and trends among clients.
+✔️ Led a data vizualization team that built presentations in Tableau and Power BI, making complex financial data easier for clients to follow.